 Concerned Student 1950’s reasons for these protests included the charge that there were rampant bigotry and anti-gay sentiment on campus.
 These claims were paired with a comment made on Facebook by the Mizzou student government President, Payton Head, who made unsubstantiated accusations regarding a random passing car’s occupants yelling racial slurs at him.

 Head wrote in that post that, “For those of you who wonder why I’m always talking about the importance of inclusion and respect, it’s because I’ve experienced moments like this multiple times at THIS university, making me not feel included here.”

-What ensued after the first Mizzou protests was nothing short of a full-blown SJW temper tantrum, led by a member of the faculty identified as Melissa Click.
+What ensued after the first Mizzou protests were nothing short of a full-blown SJW temper tantrum, led by a member of the faculty identified as Melissa Click.
 Demands for segregated spaces for blacks only and the establishment of other such ‘no go’ areas for media had arisen.
-These segregated areas would later become widely known as “safe spaces”.
+These segregated areas would later become widely known as “safe spaces.”

 At the height of this lunacy, Click entered into a confrontation with a freelance photographer over the safe space zone and First Amendment rights.
 The altercation became physical and was recorded by a student named Mark Schierbecker.

 During the altercation recorded by Schierbecker, Click points her finger at the camera, yelling, “you need to get out” and “I need some muscle over here”.
 Watch Click in action for yourself.

 This moment by Click was a classic SJW attempt to shut down the opposition.
 Versions of this tactic can be seen in SJW’s shouting down politicians at political rallies and at speaking engagements like that of Breitbart editor and gay activist, Milo Yiannopolous.